 For the filling:

-strawberries: fresh.
-You'll be slicing these and you'll need about 2 1/2 cups.
+- strawberries: fresh.
+You'll be slicing these and you'll need about 2 ½ cups.

-rhubarb: fresh, or frozen and very well-drained.
+- rhubarb: fresh, or frozen and very well-drained.
 Press out excess moisture with a cloth or paper towel.

-sweetener: granulated sugar or 0-calorie sweetener like Lacanto Monkfruit
+- sweetener: granulated sugar or 0-calorie sweetener like Lacanto Monkfruit

-cornstarch: for thickening the filling
+- cornstarch: for thickening the filling

-orange: orange zest and a little freshly squeezed orange juice adds a little flavour
+- orange: orange zest and a little freshly squeezed orange juice adds a little flavour

-vanilla: pure vanilla extract
+- vanilla: pure vanilla extract

-egg wash: just whisk an egg with a little water to make an egg wash to brush on the crust before baking
+- egg wash: just whisk an egg with a little water to make an egg wash to brush on the crust before baking

-How to make strawberry-rhubarb galette
+🛒 How to make a gluten-free galette with almond flour

 Here's a quick overview of what you'll do.
 Check the detailed ingredients and instructions in the recipe card below.

-Begin by making the pastry.
+- Begin by making the pastry.
 It need chilling time, so you'll need to make it about four hours in advance, or even the day before.
 It will last for 3 - 4 days in the refrigerator.

-When you're ready to make your galette, remove the chilled dough from the fridge and let it sit on the counter while you make the filling.
+- When you're ready to make your galette, remove the chilled dough from the fridge and let it sit on the counter while you make the filling.
 Slice strawberries, chop rhubarb, toss with sweetener, orange zest and juice, vanilla and cornstarch.

-Next you'll roll out the dough.
+- Next you'll roll out the dough.
 Gluten-free pastry tends to be a little sticky.
 This recipe, however, is my new favourite!
 Using a combination of almond flour and tapioca flour made it relatively easy to work with.

-Parchment paper will be your best friend in this recipe.
+- Parchment paper will be your best friend in this recipe.
 Use it to roll out the pastry, then later to help fold over the edges of the galette to enclose the filling.

-Transfer the pastry round together with the parchment paper underneath it to a baking sheet.
+- Transfer the pastry round together with the parchment paper underneath it to a baking sheet.

-Pile the filling in the center of the pastry round, leaving a 2-inch border all around.
+- Mound the filling in the center of the pastry round, leaving a 2-inch border all around.
 Then gently (with the help of the parchment paper underneath, fold the pastry over the filling, overlapping it and creating pleats as you work.

-If the pastry tears, it's easily repaired.
+- If the pastry tears, it's easily repaired.
 Pinch it back together with your fingers, or return the pie to the fridge for a few minutes to chill it again.

 Remember, this is not a perfect strawberry-rhubarb pie: it's a rustic, casual French galette!
 It will taste every bit as delicious when it comes out of the oven with a crisp golden crust and a sweet strawberry filling.

-How to store a galette
+How to safely store a galette

 Gluten-Free Strawberry Rhubarb Galette